Have you ever looked at your grill design and thought, “I wish this lid wasn’t so heavy and didn’t slam whenever I let go?”

 Grills and smokers produce a lot of heat; that’s a no-brainer.
 The more heat there is, the more heat-resistant the hinges need to be.

-Typically, using stainless steel for hinges inside the grill provides better cycle life than using a powder coating.
-Stainless steel comes in different compositions depending on your needs, so it’s quite versatile.
+Stainless steel for hinges inside the grill typically provides better cycle life than hinges with a powder coating.
+Stainless steel is versatile and comes in different compositions depending on your needs.

 Instead of using a machined part, you could also use a powder metal part.
 Powder metal is an additive manufacturing process that cuts down on machining waste and is cheaper, too.